Martin Creed: Music

 Creed's first band, Owada, was formed in 1994 with Adam McEwen and Keiko Owada.
 In 1997, they released their first CD, Nothing, on David Cunningham's Piano label.
 Sound has also featured in his gallery-based work, with pieces using doorbells, drum machines and metronomes.
 Since 1999 he has not used the band name "Owada".
 In 2000, he published a recording of his songs titled I Can't Move under his own name with the arts publisher Art Metropole, in Toronto.
+A solo concert in 2004 achieved the rare privilege of a zero star review in The Guardian.

 In 2010, he provided the cover art for a Futuristic Retro Champions single, while supporting its launch with an appearance with his own band with Keiko Owada on bass, Genevieve Murphy on keyboards, Ben Kane on drums and Anouchka Grose on steel guitar.

 Creed started his own label, Telephone Records, and released the single "Thinking/ Not Thinking" in early 2011, following it up with the single "Where You Go" in 2012.
 Releases accelerated in 2012, with the Double AA Side single "Fuck Off" and "Die" coming out on Moshi Moshi Records in May 2012, in advance of the album Love To You, released on Moshi Moshi in July 2012.
 The album is produced by David Cunningham, Martin Creed and The Nice NIce Boys (Andrew Knowles of Johnny Marr & The Healers and Nick McCarthy of Franz Ferdinand).
 The Vinyl Factory worked with Creed to produce a limited edition of the release which featured hand-painted covers by Creed.
 The single "You're The One For Me" came out at the same time as the album.